Course Code: ii6

 Now that you know how to trace and flip symmetrical objects, it's time to try your new skills with more challenging images.
 Not all images consist of only one object, nor are they all symmetrical.
 This lesson focuses on tracing multiple objects in one image and managing the Layers panel.

 The Appearance panel is your central monitoring station for making changes to fills, strokes, and effects.
-In this lesson, you will learn to create strokes that look hand-drawn or have varying widths.
-You will also learn how apply multiple strokes and fills to objects and how to create Illustrator effects.
+In this lesson, you'll learn to create strokes that look hand-drawn or have varying widths—even when you're using a mouse.
+You'll apply multiple strokes and fills to objects and create Illustrator effects that you can change at any time.

 Gradients are Illustrator's version of an airbrush that can lay down smooth blends of color.
 You can use gradients on objects (shapes) for backgrounds or for shading.
 Once you know how to create your own gradients, you can add realism to any image.